FYS9580 – Nuclear Technology

 Recommended previous knowledge

 The course comprises 40 hours of lectures and 20 hours of assignments and excursions.
-Excursions will be to the research reactors at Kjeller (2 MW) and Halden (20 MW).
+Excursions take place at the research reactors at Kjeller (2 MW) and Halden (20 MW).
 At the end of the semester, each student is given a semester assignment to simulate a given reactor core and make the uncertainty analysis of the calculated critical coefficients.
-A handed-in and approved semester assignment is a prerequisite for graduation.
-The presentation must be held in plenary in front of students and lecturers.

 Examination support material